-The Jetstar Group is a network of value based carriers providing all day every day low fares across Australia, New Zealand and the Asia Pacific region.
+The Jetstar Group is a group of value based carriers providing all day every day low fares across Australia, New Zealand and the Asia Pacific region.

 Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

-The Jetstar Group is a value based, low fares network of airlines operating in the leisure and value based markets.
+The Jetstar Group is a value based, low fares group of airlines operating in the leisure and value based markets.
 The Group consists of:

 - Jetstar Airways in Australia and New Zealand (wholly owned by the Qantas Group).